 The Convention was signed in Paris in 1875 by representatives of seventeen nations.
 As well as founding the BIPM and laying down the way in which the activities of the BIPM should be financed and managed, the Metre Convention established a permanent organizational structure for member governments to act in common accord on all matters relating to units of measurement.

 The Convention, modified slightly in 1921, remains the basis of international agreement on units of measurement.
-The BIPM now has fifty-seven Member States, including all the major industrialized countries.
+The BIPM now has fifty-eight Member States, including all the major industrialized countries.